 What is the best car insurance company?

 The best car insurance company is different for every driver.
 It depends on where the driver lives, what their budget is, how much coverage they need and what type of coverage they need.
-Some of the highest rated insurance companies are USAA, The Hartford, Erie, Amica, Nationwide and Progressive.
+Some of the highest-rated insurance companies, according to Bankrate’s analysis, are USAA, Geico, Erie, Auto-Owners and Westfield.

 How much does car insurance in Columbus cost?

-The average driver in Columbus pays $1,265 per year for full coverage insurance and $398 per year for minimum coverage insurance.
-But keep in mind that every driver pays a different rate based on factors like their age, credit score and claims history.
+The average driver in Columbus pays $1,167 per year for full coverage insurance and $400 per year for minimum coverage insurance, both of which are higher than the state averages, respectively.
+But keep in mind that every driver pays a different rate based on more than a dozen individual rating factors which may include age, gender, ZIP code, credit-based insurance score, make and model of their vehicle, coverages and deductibles chosen, and auto claims history, according to the Triple-I.

 How much car insurance do I need in Columbus?

-Drivers in Columbus are required to carry at least 25/50/25 personal liability coverage.
-Many drivers choose to purchase full coverage insurance for more protection in the event of an at-fault accident.
+Drivers in Columbus are required to carry at least 25/50/25 personal liability coverage and they must be offered uninsured motorist coverage, though this may be declined in writing.
+However, many drivers choose to purchase full coverage insurance for more financial protection in the event of an at-fault accident.

 Bankrate utilizes Quadrant Information Services to analyze rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: